NKozhuharov/NetCore2/README.md

       try_files $uri $uri/ /index.php?$args;
   }
+3. You should clone the project in /var/www/
-3. After you clone the project, rename folder NetCore2 to platform
+4. After you clone the project, rename folder NetCore2 to platform
+5. After you rename the folder go to /var/www/platfomr/deploy and execute createproject.sh <project-name> <site-name>